helder2002/helloprintchallenge/README.md

 # Languages
-The programming languages used were Javascript with JQuery and PHP.
+The programming languages used were Javascript with JQuery and PHP 7.3.4.
 All applications were used with the default configs.